mubiru-simeon/nisn-public/README.md

 4. Run the app: `flutter run`

 For detailed instructions on setting up Flutter and running the app on different platforms, refer to the [official Flutter documentation](https://flutter.dev/docs/get-started/install).

-## Screenshots

-Insert some screenshots or GIFs showcasing the app's interface and features.

 ## Contributors